sci-oer/c-course-wiki/DynamicDataStructures/AbstractDataTypes.md

+---
+title: AbstractDataTypes
+description:
+published: 1
+date: 2023-02-24T19:19:23.684Z
+tags:
+editor: markdown
+dateCreated: 2023-02-23T20:34:48.673Z
+---

 ### Abstract Data Types
+The study of data structures is usually an entire course.
+The notion of an **abstract data type** is central to understanding data structures.

-Remember that specification (i.e. \"what\") and implementation (i.e. \"how\") are two separate things.
+When defining an abstract data type, the specification (i.e. \"what\") and implementation (i.e. \"how\") are two separate things.
 For example, if you are writing functions in your code, the specification is the function header + pre/post conditions and the implementation is the local variables + body of subroutine.

 When you are writing abstract data types, the specification is the definition of data type + operations defined on that type.
 The implementation is the program needed to effect those operations.
 In C the specification is usually a header file containing type and function declarations together with a .c file in which they are implemented.